Largo, Florida: Rapid growth

 Taylor Lake Park is a county park in Largo on 8th Avenue SW.

 The years after World War II saw rapid growth as people began moving into the area and Largo annexed surrounding lands.
 During the nuclear arms race, electronics companies like General Electric and Honeywell boosted the economy.
 The population increased to about 5,000 in 1960, to about 20,000 in 1970, and to about 70,000 in 2005.
 Largo's original area was 9/16 sqmi.
 By 1982, Largo had grown to about 13 sqmi and to about 48 km2 by 2010.
 The groves, farms, ranches and forests have mostly given way to homes and shopping centers and light industry.
 The increased population resulted in a need for increased city services.
 All departments saw rapid growth and improvements in quality, especially under the leadership of the late Mayor Thom Feaster.
 In 1995, Largo Central Park opened on the site of the old Pinellas County Fairgrounds.
 It is the setting for the Largo Central Park Performing Arts Center and is located across the street from the Largo Public Library.

-In the 2006 commission elections, Largo achieved two milestones furthering its former motto of "City of Progress".
-Democrat Patricia Gerard became the city's first female mayor.
-She narrowly defeated incumbent mayor Robert E. Jackson in a bitterly contested race.
-(Dr. Jackson had been the longest-serving elected Democrat in Pinellas County.)
-The voters' choice between these two candidates decided the major issue of the election: that the city would not revert to a mayor-dominated process of governance in lieu of the continuing role for the seven-member commission acting as non-partisans—that is, deliberating independently and equally with the mayor and deciding democratically the political issues of the city.
+Democrat Patricia Gerard was the city's first female mayor.
+She defeated incumbent mayor Robert E. Jackson, the longest-serving elected Democrat in Pinellas County.
 Also, the city elected its first commissioner of African-American descent, Rodney J. Woods, in a landslide against a former commissioner.

 On August 24, 2009, the iconic Largo clock tower, which was constructed shortly after completion of Largo Central Park, was demolished.
 City officials made the decision as the tower had fallen into disrepair.
 The area surrounding the clock tower was replaced with a small garden area in order to incorporate the area into Largo Central Park.